Ever seen price return to a supply or demand zone, fail to form a pin bar or engulfing pattern, but then reverse anyway?

 So, what do LRCs tell us about the SM?

-In short: The candles reveal when the SM’s hefty trading positions bulldoze the opposing side, making a price reversal and continuation way more likely.
+In short: The candles reveal when the SM’s large trading positions bulldoze the opposing side, making a price reversal way more likely.

-Check out the supply zone… notice how the price didn’t reverse from the zone until after a bearish large range candle popped up?
+Check out the supply zone… notice how the price didn’t reverse from the zone until after a bearish large range candle formed?

-Before the LRC formed, no real signs of a reversal.
+Before the LRC, no real signs of a reversal appeared.